spinnaker/spinnaker.github.io/setup/security/authentication/oauth/cognito/index.md

 2. Search for Cognito in the search bar.
 3. Select the user pools you want Spinnaker to use.
 4. At the side bar under "General settings", select "App clients", add a client.
     - Make sure you select "Generate client secret."
 5. After that go to "App integration", then to "App client settings."
-  a) Select "Cognito User Pool" as one of the "Enabled Identity Providers."
+    - Select "Cognito User Pool" as one of the "Enabled Identity Providers."
-  b) Input your callback URL.
+    - Input your callback URL.
-  c) Check the following
+    - Check the following
        - Authorization code grant, Implicit grant
        - email, openid
-  d) Also make sure you already have a domain name for your hosted UI
+    - Also make sure you already have a domain name for your hosted UI

 Have these credentials ready before moving on to the next step
 - App client id